 Internship in the environmental sector opportunities come up frequently and will be posted to the IoES Undergraduate message board through the IoES Undergraduate Advising board hosted by Piazza.
 Associated departments, such as your minor department, will also send out notices about internship opportunities.
 In addition, opportunities are often posted on BruinView.
 However, the best way to find an internship in line with your interests and goals is to identify organizations for whom you would like to work, research their opportunities, and send a resume and statement of interest to their HR department or other appropriate contact.
-Also, many IoES faculty and staffhave connections to various groups and agencies, so ask us.
-We may be be able to help introduce you.
+This link is a good start to finding environmental organizations: